Conservation International

-Conservation International (CI) is an American nonprofit environmental organization headquartered in Crystal City, Arlington, Virginia.
+Conservation International (CI) is an American nonprofit environmental organization headquartered in Crystal City, Virginia.

-CI's work focuses on science, policy and partnership with businesses, governments and communities.
-The organization employs nearly 1,000 people and works with more than 2,000 partners in 29 countries.
-CI has helped support 1,200 protected areas and interventions across 77 countries, protecting more than 6 million square kilometers (2.3 million square miles) of land and sea.
+As of 2025, CI's stated mission is "to spotlight and secure the critical benefits that nature provides to humanity," through protecting biodiversity hotspots, partnering with the communities that rely on them economically, engaging in field research and supporting environmentally-friendly policies.
+The organization employs 1,700 people and works with more than 2,000 partners in 29 countries.
+CI has helped support 1,200 protected areas and interventions across 77 countries, protecting more than 13 million square kilometers (5 million square miles) of land and sea.
+CI was founded in 1987 by Spencer Beebe and Peter Seligmann.

 History

 Conservation International was founded in 1987 with the goal of protecting nature for the benefit of people.
+That year, it signed the first world's first Debt-for-nature swap with the Government of Bolivia.
+Under that agreement, Conservation International acquired US $650,000 of Bolivian Debt at a discounted price of $100,000.
+In return, Bolivia provided the Beni Biological Station Biosphere Reserve with maximum legal protection and created three adjacent protected areas.
+Despite early difficulties, the debt swap mechanism came to be viewed as an effective tool to mitigate Climate change while supporting the economies of Developing countries.

-In 1989, CI formally committed to the protection of biodiversity hotspots, ultimately identifying 36 such hotspots around the world and contributing to their protection.
+In 1989, CI formally committed to the protection of biodiversity hotspots, identifying 36 such hotspots around the world and contributing to their protection.
 The model of protecting hotspots became a key way for organizations to do conservation work.

 On July 1, 2017, Peter Seligmann stepped down as CEO of CI and a new executive team made up of senior CI leadership was announced.
-Conservation scientist M. Sanjayan was named chief executive officer.
-Sebastian Troeng is executive vice president of conservation partnerships, and Daniela Raik is executive vice president of field programs.
-Peter Seligmann remains chairman of the board.
+As of 2025, Daniela Raik is Interim CEO of the organization, while Robert J. Fisher, the Chair of Gap Inc., is interim Chair of the Board.
+Conservation International Epidemiologist Dr. Neil Vora was named to the 2025 Time 100.

 Growth and mission shift

-The organization's leadership grew to believe that CI's focus on biodiversity conservation was inadequate to protect nature and those who depended on it.
+After its founding, the organization's leadership grew to believe that CI's focus on biodiversity conservation was inadequate to protect nature and those who depended on it.
 CI updated its mission in 2008 to focus explicitly on the connections between human well-being and natural ecosystems.
 Since then, the organization has expanded its work with a stronger focus on marine conservation; scientific research; conservation finance; and partnerships with governments, corporations and Indigenous and local communities.

-In FY2020, CI's expenses totaled more than US$154 million.
+In FY2024, CI reported expenditures of more than US$297 million.

 CI receives high ratings from philanthropic watchdog organizations, with an A rating from Charity Watch.
 Charity Navigator awarded CI a 100% score for accountability and transparency.